 It’s a new year and also time to leave behind the worst car rental practices.
 In this article, we cover some of the methods that were used earlier and how you can avoid them.
 That said, these are also traits of non-professional and non-reliable car rental companies.
 After reading this, hopefully, drivers make the right decision when choosing a car rental company.

-Hidden fees are one of the major concerns of motorists who seek to rent a car.
+Hidden fees are one of the major concerns of motorists who seek to rent a car in Dubai.
 Most car rental companies display a low price, leading customers to believe that they get to experience significant savings.
 As a new driver, you are probably not aware that having a credit card is a must.
 These agencies conveniently forget to mention it, therefore charging you with costlier insurance to waiver the deposit.
 We always believe that being clear and concise about the booking process and transactions allows our customers to trust us.